Saraswatichandra (TV series): Plot

 After the wedding, Kabir helps the families when Laxminandan falls into a coma.
 Kabir is secretly working for Saras's stepmother Ghuman to create problems between Danny, Kusum and Saras in order to gain Laxminandan's wealth.
 Actually he is pretending to help Ghuman to take revenge from her.
 Kumud finds out Kabir's truth.
 Kumud learns about Ghuman's elder sister Menaka and Ghuman's secret.
 Kumud goes to that place where Ghuman used to work as a dancer before marrying Laxminandan.
 Kumud is kidnapped and again rescued by Saras.
 Ghuman's friend Sunanda reveals to Saras and Kumud that Ghuman had paid a governess to kill a baby 21 years earlier.
 Vidyachatur's younger sister Dugba who was Saraswati's friend tells Saras and Kumud after that Saraswati was pregnant for a second time but she suffered a miscarriage and Laxminandan blamed her for the miscarriage, that's why she killed herself.
 Then she searches in that hospital in which Saraswati was admitted at the time of her delivery.
 She learns that her baby was alive and was swapped with a stillborn baby and Dugba tells this to Saras and Kumud.
 They doubt Ghuman.
 Saras and Kumud confront Menaka for her and Ghuman's secret and Menaka reveals Kabir's identity as Saras's younger brother, thought to have died in infancy, and that he is actually seeking vengeance on Ghuman for separating him from his family.
 He was raised by Menaka because Menaka wanted to take revenge from Ghuman and to take her property.
 Ghuman learns of this and has Kabir kidnapped in London, with Saras and Kumud going to save him.
 Meanwhile, Ghuman uses Kalika to try to separate Danny and Kusum.
 Kalika reveals the truth and is divorced and disowned by Yash.
 Ghuman tries to kill Saras, Kumud and Kabir, but they are saved.
 Laxminandan awakens and disowns Ghuman, who is arrested.
 Saras and Kabir both reconcile with their father.

 Saras and Kumud move to Mumbai for a business project for six months.
-Their landlord Prashant Tyagi becomes obsessed with Kumud, who is a look-alike of his girlfriend he murdered.
+Their landlord Prashant Tyagi becomes obsessed with Kumud, who is a lookalike of his girlfriend he murdered.
 The landlord kidnaps them both and tries to murder Saras, but they find evidence and have him arrested.